Table of Contents

 In Dengue, it is taken with papaya juice and Adathodai Manapagu to treat dengue.

 Adathodai manapagu consists of adathodai (Justicia beddomei) leaves and panai vellam (palm jaggery).
 It is prepared by cleansing the leaves, cutting them to fine bits and boiling with eight times of water and reduced to one fourth of the initial volume to which purified palm jaggery is added and boiled until the watery content gets evaporated and semisolid (kambi patham) state is obtained.

-This medicine should be taken orally before meals.
+This medicine should be taken orally before the meals.
 This decoction can be taken regularly as preventive measure against viral fevers (malaria, chikungunia) in epidemics.
-Or take as directed by physician.
+Or take as directed by a physician.

 Caution / Side effects

 - It is better to prepare decoction from the herbs powder because it should be consumed within three hours after preparation.